Being Gay and Vietnamese in a "No Fats, No Femmes, No Asians" Dating Culture

 This was definitely a challenge on my dating life.
 The men in my life, who asked me:

 “When are you going to cut your hair off?
 Short hair would look manlier on you” within 20 minutes into our first date.
-Let me also tell you about Ian, who throughout the 3 months we were dating would not stop tell me how much he would like me to shave my head off.
+Let me also tell you about Ian, who throughout the three months we were dating would not stop tell me how much he would like me to shave my head off.
 Not to mention the many times men have told me via online dating apps that I would appeal more to them if I chop my hair off.

 Facing rejection and being called “femme" has become a regular event in my life.
 I do not have a problem with it, as I cannot change what one thinks of me and I no longer have the desire to please everyone.
 If anything, growing out my hair has taught me to recognize beauty in all spectrum of sexuality and to go beyond what is considered “masculine" and “feminine.”